 We have a tendency to equate success based on what we have or what we earn.
 I grew up thinking the more money I had, the more successful I was, and that more was always better.
-I spent much of my life chasing the elusive dream, the house, car, corporate titles and earned a lot of money in the process but it was doing this that made me realise material wealth does not make me happy, in fact, it can have the opposite effect.
-I worked all hours to earn more money, but it left me with no time to do the things I really enjoyed and to live my life, beyond the material.
+I spent much of my life chasing the elusive dream, the house, car, corporate titles and earned a lot of money in the process but it was doing this that made me realize material wealth does not make me happy, in fact, it can have the opposite effect.
+I worked all hours to earn more money, but it left me with no time to do the things I enjoyed and to live my life, beyond the material.

 What We Have Within Us is Much More Valuable Than Money

 We all have gifts within us that are often undervalued.
-Every skill we have been a valuable gift, not just to ourselves but to others.
+Every skill we have been a valuable gift, not just to ourselves but others.
 This may be a listening ear, a strong pair of hands to help with jobs or a kind heart that can see when someone is in need.

 Ask yourself now; what’s your gift worth?

-Whilst I used to be paid well for my business skills, I now realise I have many more skills within to share.
+While I used to be paid well for my business skills, I now realize I have many more skills within to share.
 Just because these are not paid does not make them any less valuable.
 I used to give money to charities, but now I give my time instead and find this so much more fulfilling.
 Time is so often more valuable than money.
 If you asked most corporate executives what they’d prefer; more money or more time, they’d pick the latter.

 Our society has conditioned us to believe that money and status is a reflection of how important we are.
 But you can tell more about a person by looking in his heart than you can in his wallet.
 I know now that people can be wealthy in more than just money and these are the people I prefer to be around, they nourish my soul and lighten my heart.